jcrivard/opencruise/README.md

 and others have more specific options.
 To be safe, be sure to upload data before clearing the cache.
 Users should thoroughly test the software with their preferred browser before using in production.

-Installation Tips (for those wanting to run their own version of the software):
+Installation:
 * Click "Releases" towards the top of the page and download the source code zip file.
-* Unzip the file to a directory (ie. opencruise) on your web server.
-If you don't need to use email to upload data, and can tolerate a little slower load time (initially and when the software changes), this is all you need to do.
+* Unzip the file to a directory (ie. opencruise) on your web server (or a folder on your mobile device).
+  If you don't need to use email to upload data, this is all you need to do.
+See below for email support.
-Just point your web browser to the directory (i.e your.domain.com/opencruise) and run the software.
+* If using a web server: Point your web browser to the directory (i.e https://your.domain.com/opencruise ).
+* If installed directly on a mobile device: Point your web browser to the "index.html" file. (ie. in the address bar of your web browser, enter: file:///FOLDER_YOU_UNZIPPED_TO/index.html ).
+FOLDER_YOU_UNZIPPED_TO will vary depending on your mobile device, but file:///sdcard/opencruise/index.html is a good place to start and will work on most Android devices.
+If you get "ACCESS TO THE FILE WAS DENIED", the pathname used for "FOLDER_YOU_UNZIPPED_TO" is incorrect.

 Additional Installation Tips
 * To use the email upload feature:  Check if your web hosting company has "php" installed and if there